 Those who aspire to show their knowledge of wines scrupulously avoid the term Champagne for any non-Champagne sparkler.
 They bend over backwards to avoid a term that is immediately recognizable in popular speech, for fear of being labeled yahoos.

-However, in the United States Champagne is a “semi-generic” designation, legally recognized by U.S. law and by the United States Alcohol and Tobacco Tax and Trade Bureau, and may be used on sparkling wines so long as the domestic origin of the wine is clearly labeled.
+However, in the United States Champagne is a “semi-generic” designation, legally recognized by U.S. law and by the United States Alcohol and Tobacco Tax and Trade Bureau.
+Sparkling wines may use the term so long as the label clearly reveals the domestic origin of the wine.
 Nevertheless, bowing to pressure from many sources, most U.S. sparkling wine producers have excised the word Champagne from their vocabularies entirely.

 There are, however, a few exceptions, among them Korbel.
 Korbel has been unapologetically selling California champagne (note the lower case “c”) since 1882, and they even state that they employ the méthode champenoise.
 The Korbel winery’s longevity in fact pre-dates the Madrid System of trademark designations, which was established by treaty in 1891.
 Thus if any winery has the right to buck the trend and call its product California champagne, Korbel should qualify.

 Bubble Science 2: Where Do the Bubbles Come From?

 The source of the bubbles in beverages depends on the beverage.

 To produce an alcoholic beverage you first dissolve a carbohydrate (a starch or sugar) in water.
 In the case of wine, the carbohydrate is usually grape juice.
 For beer or ale, barley or wheat.
 And for hard liquor, potatoes, grain, sugarcane or just about anything you can imagine.